Battle of Metz: Aftermath

 Although the battle resulted in defeat for the German forces, it served the intended purpose of the German command of halting the advance of the U.S. Third Army for three months, enabling retreating German forces to make an organized withdrawal to the Sarre river and to organize their defenses.
-The level of casualties for both sides are unknown but high.
+The level of casualties for both sides is unknown but high.

 The Germans were surprised at the American approach on the battlefield.
 Generaloberst Johannes Blaskowitz, C.O of Armeegruppe G, reviewed Patton's decision to launch a headlong attack straight into the fortifications of Metz by saying: